jtdean67/foodbookoutline/prelim_outline.md

 ### People want an identical culinary experience to what they remember eating in the old country

-Pixar's "Ratatouille," when the harsh reviewer is taken back to his childhood by a single dish
+Pixar's _Ratatouille_, when the harsh reviewer is taken back to his childhood by a single dish

 ### Things are considered "not right" if they deviate from that memory